devpatel2/Cloud_Architect/README.md

-Repository is dedicated to Cloud Architect training and project
+Repository is dedicated to Cloud Architect training and projects.